PSY 225 - Multicultural Psychology

 6. Analyze the impact of specific historical events on cultural identity.

-7. Examine an integration of factors including culture, historical events, prejudice and discrimination, immigration, and economics on human behavior.
+7. Examine an integration of factors including race, culture, gender, class, historical events, prejudice and discrimination, and immigration on human behavior.

-8. Examine an integration of factors including culture, historical events, prejudice and discrimination, immigration, and economics on psychological processes.
+8. Examine an integration of factors including race, culture, gender, class, historical events, prejudice and discrimination, and immigration on psychological processes.

 Course Offered Spring